General Convex Agreement with Near-Optimal Communication: Abstract

 \section{Abstract}

-Convex Agreement (CA) strengthens Byzantine Agreement (BA) by requiring the output agreed upon to lie in the convex hull of the honest parties' inputs.
-This validity condition is motivated by practical aggregation tasks (e.g., robust learning or sensor fusion) where honest inputs need not coincide but should still constrain the decision.
-CA inherits BA lower bounds, and optimal synchronous round complexity is easy to obtain (e.g., via Byzantine Broadcast).
-The main challenge is \emph{communication}: standard approaches for CA have a communication complexity of $\Theta(L \cdot n^2)$ for large $L$-bit inputs, leaving a gap in contrast to BA's lower bound of $\Omega(L \cdot n)$ bits.
-While recent work achieves optimal communication complexity of $\mathcal{O}(L \cdot n)$ for sufficiently large $L$ [GLW,PODC'25], translating this result to general convexity spaces remained an open problem.
+Byzantine Agreement (BA) considers a setting of $n$ parties out of which up to $t$ can be byzantine (malicious), and requires the honest parties to agree on an input subject to a condition called \emph{validity}: if all honest parties have input $v$, the output agreed upon must be $v$.
+Convex Agreement (CA) strengthens BA by requiring the output agreed upon to lie in the convex hull of the honest parties' inputs.
+This validity condition captures aggregation tasks, such as robust learning and sensor fusion, where honest inputs may differ but should still constrain the final decision.
+Existing protocols for CA over general convexity spaces require at least $O(L \cdot n^2)$ bits of communication for $L$-bit inputs, leaving a gap with BA's $\Omega(L \cdot n)$ lower bound.